30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 When you think of a breakroom, you might think of a dingy, grey room with nothing but a microwave, table, and chairs.
 But now, more and more businesses are creating spaces that inspire creativity, rest, and recharging.

-To give your breakroom a refresh, try adding some fun and exciting things to show your appreciation.
+To refresh your breakroom, try adding fun and exciting things to show your appreciation.
 Some great ideas are comfortable seating, plants, fresh fruit, music, a small library and more.

 29) Welcome Healthy Competition

-While competition tends to have a bad reputation when it comes to business, there are ways to promote healthy competition.
+While competition tends to have a bad reputation in business, there are ways to promote healthy competition.
 Healthy workplace competition can act as a catalyst for innovation, team building, and meeting stretch goals.